Skip to content

 Overall Architecture

-The global budget \(\varepsilon\) is divided into four parts: \(\varepsilon_{\text{MM}}\) for the Matrix Mechanism on the prediction set; \(\varepsilon_{\text{badInit}}\) for the first \(T = \lceil \log^2 S \rceil\) bad queries as "warm-up"; \(\varepsilon_{\text{remBad}}\) for subsequent bad queries; \(\varepsilon_{\text{reserve}}\) as a safety buffer.
-As each query \(q_t\) arrives, it is classified: if \(q_t \in \mathrm{P}\), the precomputed MM result is used (zero additional privacy cost due to post-processing immunity); otherwise, it is treated as a bad query and processed online.
-The Smooth Allocation computes \(\varepsilon_b\), and the Analytic Gaussian Mechanism (AGM) adds noise to the output.
-If the reserve drops below threshold \(\varepsilon_{\min}\), the mechanism terminates early to avoid DP violation.
+LAPRAS addresses the dilemma where online DP mechanisms must conservatively allocate budgets based on worst-case scenarios, leading to unusable data.
+It employs a prediction set \(\mathrm{P}\) to split the query stream into two categories: queries within the prediction set use pre-calculated low-noise answers from an offline optimal Matrix Mechanism, while "bad queries" outside the set receive budget online.
+The global budget \(\varepsilon\) is split into four parts: \(\varepsilon_{\text{MM}}\) for the Matrix Mechanism on the prediction set, \(\varepsilon_{\text{badInit}}\) for warming up the first \(T = \lceil \log^2 S \rceil\) bad queries, \(\varepsilon_{\text{remBad}}\) for subsequent bad queries, and \(\varepsilon_{\text{reserve}}\) as a safety buffer.
+Each arriving query \(q_t\) is classified: if \(q_t \in \mathrm{P}\), the pre-calculated result is retrieved (zero additional privacy cost due to post-processing immunity); otherwise, Smooth Allocation determines the budget spend, and the answer is output using the Analytic Gaussian Mechanism (AGM).
+If the reserve falls below a threshold \(\varepsilon_{\min}\), the process terminates early to prevent DP violations.

 Key Designs

-2. Smooth Allocation:
+2. Smooth Allocation: Dynamic budget pool with on-the-go calibration

-3. Offline-Online Budget Split + Reserve Protection:
+3. Offline-Online Budget Splitting + Reserve Protection: Trading utility without leaks

-• Mechanism: The prediction set \(\mathrm{P}\) uses Matrix Mechanism with \((\varepsilon_{\text{MM}}, \delta_i)\) to solve for the optimal strategy matrix \(\mathbf{A}\) offline; results \(W \mathbf{A}^+ \mathcal{K}(\mathbf{A}, x)\) are reused at query time with zero privacy cost.
-If total bad queries exceed \(B_{\text{est}}\), each excess query spends \(\varepsilon_{\text{reserve}} / 2\), then reserve is halved; if it drops below \(\varepsilon_{\min}\), the mechanism stops.
-Combined with basic composition and post-processing immunity, the overall mechanism remains \((\varepsilon, \delta)\)-DP (Theorem 4.6).
+The core advantage of the Matrix Mechanism is thinning variance by exploiting workload correlation, which only yields utility if "queries that actually appear" are fed into it.
+Thus, LAPRAS uses \((\varepsilon_{\text{MM}}, \delta_i)\) to solve the optimal strategy matrix \(\mathbf{A}\) for the prediction set \(\mathrm{P}\) offline.
+The results \(W \mathbf{A}^+ \mathcal{K}(\mathbf{A}, x)\) are reused at query time with zero privacy cost, which is the source of near-optimal utility when predictions are accurate.
+To guard against worst-case scenarios where predictions are entirely wrong, if the total bad queries exceed \(B_{\text{est}}\), each excess query spends \(\varepsilon_{\text{reserve}} / 2\) while the reserve is halved, stopping once it hits \(\varepsilon_{\min}\).
+This geometric decay ensures the budget is never exceeded even with 100% prediction error.
+Combined with basic composition and post-processing immunity, the system remains \((\varepsilon, \delta)\)-DP (Theorem 4.6).

 Loss & Training

-LAPRAS is an algorithm, not a learning model, so there is no training loss.
-Theoretical utility bound (Section 4): \(\sum_{q \in \mathcal{S}} \mathbb{E}[U_{\text{LAPRAS}}(q)^2] = O(\frac{B^2 \ln(1/\delta)}{\varepsilon^2}) + O(\sum_q \mathbb{E}[U_{\text{MM}}(q)^2])\), and guarantees \(\le c \cdot \sum_q \mathbb{E}[U_{\text{Online}}(q)^2]\) (robustness).
+LAPRAS is an algorithm, not a learning model, and has no training loss.
+Theoretical utility bounds (Section 4): \(\sum_{q \in \mathcal{S}} \mathbb{E}[U_{\text{LAPRAS}}(q)^2] = O(\frac{B^2 \ln(1/\delta)}{\varepsilon^2}) + O(\sum_q \mathbb{E}[U_{\text{MM}}(q)^2])\), ensuring \(\le c \cdot \sum_q \mathbb{E}[U_{\text{Online}}(q)^2]\) (robustness).

 Key Experimental Results